FVLMS/2026-ongoing-competency/docs/how-to-create-curriculum.md

         5. Ensure all of the validation options are indented inside the *Validation Options* section and are set to "1" for order
 ![curriculum5](https://mnfhs.sharepoint.com/sites/LearningManagementSystem/Shared%20Documents/OngoingCompetency/create-curriculum-5.png)
             - The *Validation Options* section itself should be set to "2" for order so that users must complete the introduction material before proceeding to validation
+            - If you have a complex build, see the note below
+        6. Click the *three dots* button on the right side of the *Validation Options* section and click the *Edit* button
+![curriculum6](https://mnfhs.sharepoint.com/sites/LearningManagementSystem/Shared%20Documents/OngoingCompetency/create-curriculum-6.png)
+        7. Set the *Required* field to "1" and click the *Save* button
+![curriculum7](https://mnfhs.sharepoint.com/sites/LearningManagementSystem/Shared%20Documents/OngoingCompetency/create-curriculum-7.png)
+7. Click the *Save* button to finish creating your Curriculum

+---

+## Complex Build

-            - If you have a complex build, you might need to add sections with multiple items inside the *Validation Options* section.
+If you have a combination of items that need to be completed to validate a competency, you will likely need to add sections with multiple items inside the *Validation Options* section.

 E.g. users are required to complete [a lesson and a test] OR [a checklist].
 To configure this you need to set your structure like the below example.
 If you put all three items in the overall structure and then set it to *1 of 3* required, just taking the eLearning would complete the curriculum.
 Or if you set it to *2 of 3* required, they would have to complete the checklist AND one additional item.
 The configuration below allows the checklist OR a combination of the other two items to complete the curriculum.

     Validation Options (*structure* / 1 of 2 requried)
         *checklist title*
         Test (*structure* / 2 of 2 required)
             *eLearning*
             *test*
-        6. Click the *three dots* button on the right side of the *Validation Options* section and click the *Edit* button
-![curriculum6](https://mnfhs.sharepoint.com/sites/LearningManagementSystem/Shared%20Documents/OngoingCompetency/create-curriculum-6.png)
-        7. Set the *Required* field to "1" and click the *Save* button
-![curriculum7](https://mnfhs.sharepoint.com/sites/LearningManagementSystem/Shared%20Documents/OngoingCompetency/create-curriculum-7.png)
-7. Click the *Save* button to finish creating your Curriculum